The 15 Best Flash Player Alternatives for 2023

 For your convenience, the top Flash player alternatives in this article are divided into three rubrics based on the platforms, browsers, and devices you can use to install them.
 Feel free to explore all the categories to find one or two solutions that match your needs more closely.

-Flash Player Replacements for Windows
+Adobe Flash Player Replacements for Windows

 Below are several software options you can use to manipulate Flash files on Windows PCs.